OPV Optical Simulation: Sunlight, Absorption and Generation

-1. Exploring OghmaNano's optical databases
+1. Exploring OghmaNano's optical database

-- Navigate to the Databases ribbon as shown in ??
+- Navigate to the Databases ribbon as shown in ??.

-- Then click on the "Optical database" icon, this will open the window shown in ??.
+- Click the Optical database icon to open the window shown in ??.

-2. Exploring the Sun's spectra
+2. Exploring the AM1.5G solar spectrum

 The Sun’s intensity varies throughout the day and also depends on your location in the world.
 To fairly compare solar cells, we therefore use a standard spectrum known as AM1.5G.
 Plots of this spectrum are shown in ?? and ?? (false-colour).
 The AM1.5G spectrum represents sunlight after it has passed through about 1.5 times the atmospheric thickness compared to the Sun directly overhead, corresponding to typical mid-latitude conditions in the afternoon.
 The small “dips” visible in the spectrum are due to atmospheric absorption — for example, ozone in the UV and water vapour or CO2 in the infrared.
 Using the AM1.5G spectrum in your simulations allows your results to be compared directly and consistently with values reported in the literature.

-3. How materials absorb light
+3. How OPV materials absorb light

 Solar cells are built from multiple layers.
 Some layers are designed to absorb light, others to conduct charge carriers.
 To inspect the optical absorption of a given material, open the Materials database, which can be accessed by clicking on the "Materials Database" icon in ??.
-Then navigate to polymers
+Then navigate to polymers and open P3HT, then select the Absorption tab (??).
+This shows how strongly the polymer absorbs as a function of wavelength, it is important to note that all materials absorb light differently at different wavelengths.

 The solar spectrum is a continuous spectrum of wavelengths; different wavelengths of light interact with the device in different ways, these are described below: